PROMENADE

 This Obie Award-winning Best Musical, an abstract fantasia of song and dance, follows the exploits of two escaped prisoners navigating The Big City, where the poor and homeless mingle with the Idle Rich.

-PROMENADE premiered at the Judson Poet's Theatre in New York City in April 1965, before trasnfering off-Broadway to the Promenade Theatre in June 1969, where it became the surprise smash hit of the season.
+PROMENADE premiered at the Judson Poet's Theatre in New York City in April 1965, before transfering off-Broadway to the Promenade Theatre in June 1969, where it became the surprise smash hit of the season.
 María Irene Fornés earned a 1965 Obie Award for Distinguished New Play or Musical, for PROMENADE.

 The New Line cast includes Tawaine Noah (as 105), Ronmal Mottley (as 106), Ian McCreary (Jailer), Stephanie Merritt (Servant), Kathleen Dwyer (Miss I), Kay Love (Miss O), Chelsie Johnston (Miss U), Zack Huels (Mr. R), Kent Coffel (Mr. S), Robert Doyle (Mr. T), Lauren Tenenbaum (Miss Cake), Bee Mecey (Mother), Todd Garten (Mayor), Nathan Mecey (Waiter/Soldier/Driver), and Michael Kramer (Dishwasher/Soldier/Injured Man).
 New Line's production will be directed by Scott Miller and Chris Moore, with music direction by Jason Eschhofen, and costume design by Becca Rose Bessette.